-Plantar warts are hard, grainy growths that are caused by the human papillomavirus (HPV), which usually appear on the heels or balls of your feet.
+Plantar warts are hard, grainy growths that usually appear on the heels or balls of the feet and are caused by the human papillomavirus (HPV).
 While most plantar warts are not a serious health concern and may not require treatment, they can eventually cause discomfort or pain.

 While anyone can develop plantar warts, some are more at risk than others: